China calls COVID ‘lab leak’ theory a lie after WHO report

 “The lab leak theory is totally a lie concocted by anti-China forces for political purposes, which has nothing to do with science,” Zhao said at a daily briefing.

-“We always supported and participated in science-based global virus tracing, but we firmly opposed any forms of political manipulation,” he said.
+“We always supported and participated in science-based global virus tracing, but we firmly opposed any forms of political manipulation,” he said, repeating China’s long-standing explanation for delaying or rejecting further investigations into the virus’s origins.

 Zhao said China has made major contributions toward virus tracing, sharing the most data and research results.